Poonia murders: Crime

-Relu Ram Poonia (age 50), his second wife Krishna (age 41), his daughter Priyanka (age 16), his son Sunil (age 23), his daughter-in-law Shakuntala (age 20), his grandson Lokesh (age 4), and his two granddaughters Shivani (age 2) and Preeti (age 3 months) were murdered at their farmhouse in Litani on the night of 23 August 2001, while they were asleep.
-Sonia, Relu Ram and Krishna's daughter, murdered the family by bludgeoning them with a heavy metal rod.
+Relu Ram Poonia (age 50), his second wife Krishna (age 41), his daughter Priyanka (age 16), his son Sunil (age 23), his daughter-in-law Shakuntala (age 20), his grandson Lokesh(age 4), and his two granddaughters Shivani (age 2) and Preeti (age 3 months) were murdered at their farmhouse in Litani on the night of 23 August 2001, while they were asleep.
+Sonia murdered the family by bludgeoning them with a heavy metal rod.
 The bodies were found in various locations inside the two-storey mansion when a servant arrived in the morning to take Lokesh to his school bus.
 Shakuntala was gagged, and her hands were tied, while no other signs of resistance by other family members was noted.
 Sonia consumed insecticide and was found unconscious the next morning and admitted to hospital at Barwala.
 She was found to have a suicide note that stated she had killed her father because he did not love her.

 The previous night, Sonia had brought Priyanka to the farmhouse from a hostel to celebrate her birthday.
 Firecrackers were set off at midnight and servants mentioned that they saw Sonia come down to the garage and take away an iron rod.
 Later at around 4.45 a.m IST, Sonia drove away in a Tata Sumo returning in a few minutes.
 The servants informed police that they suspected that she left to drop off her husband from the crime scene.
 When police investigated, traces of opium were found in the kheer (rice pudding) that the family had consumed at dinner.